How can I overcome my fear of public speaking?

 These steps may help:

 • Don't fear a moment of silence.
 If you lose track of what you're saying or start to feel nervous and your mind goes blank, it may seem like you've been silent for an eternity.
 In reality, it's probably only a few seconds.
-Even if it's longer, it's likely your audience won't mind a pause to consider what you've been saying.
+Even if it's longer, it's likely your audience won't mind a pause to think about what you've been saying.
 Just take a few slow, deep breaths.

 With